119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Car scrapping scams are growing in big cities like Toronto, Brampton, and Mississauga.
 Some fraudulent scrap dealers advertise online or cold-call people, offering fast cash and free pickup.
 They also ask you to sign blank papers or don’t give any receipts.
 After collecting your vehicle, they may strip it for parts, sell it illegally, or even use it for fraud.

 You could be held responsible if your vehicle is found at a crime scene or an abandoned location.
 Licensed car scrap services operate from known business locations, and they have proper documents and staff.
-They also have real customer service numbers and websites.
+They also have official customer service numbers and active websites.
 They won’t ask you to sign anything you don’t understand.
 Choosing a licensed recycler saves you from falling into these traps.

 How to Identify a Licensed Scrap Car Service?